Employers not doing enough to address the stress taboo

 New statistics from Mind released today suggest that stressed workers are suffering in silence and employers aren’t doing enough to tackle stress.
-45 per cent of workers polled by the charity said that staff are expected to cope without mentioning stress at work and a third (31 per cent) said that they would not be able to talk openly to their line manager if they felt stressed.
+45% of workers polled by the charity said that staff are expected to cope without mentioning stress at work and a third (31%) said that they would not be able to talk openly to their line manager if they felt stressed.

 Mind has also found a huge difference in the perceptions of managers and other staff about how mental health is addressed in the workplace.
-Only 22 per cent of workers felt that their boss takes active steps to help them manage stress.
-Paradoxically, many managers seem to think that they are doing enough to support staff with over two thirds (68 per cent) saying that they would find ways of helping staff who were stressed or experiencing a mental health problem.
+Only 22% of workers felt that their boss takes active steps to help them manage stress.
+Paradoxically, many managers seem to think that they are doing enough to support staff with over two thirds (68%) saying that they would find ways of helping staff who were stressed or experiencing a mental health problem.

 Other key findings from Mind’s survey of over 2,000 workers include:

 - 36% believe that looking after staff mental wellbeing is an organisational priority

 - 42% believe that in their workplace stress is regarded as a sign of weakness or that you can’t cope

 - Only a third (32%) think time off for stress is treated as seriously as time off for physical illness